 - How long ago was the linoleum installed?
 If your linoleum flooring is pre-1990, have it tested for hazardous asbestos fibers in the backing before you do any work with it, especially any type of sanding.

 - Is the linoleum cushioned?
-Cushioning becomes compressed over time, creating an uneven surface.
-You do not want to tile on an uneven surface.
+The cushioning becomes compressed over time, making the floor uneven.
+You do not want to tile – or attempt to tile -- on an uneven surface.

-Other Tips for Tiling over Linoleum
+More Tips for Tiling over Linoleum

 - Often, when linoleum is installed, only the edges and center are spot glued.
 Portions of the linoleum floor can come up at any time.
 Make a tighter floor so that your tiles will lay flat by fastening with 1" rust-proof screws or nails roughly every six inches on the linoleum flooring.

 - Pay attention to manufacturer recommendations when choosing a latex thin-set mortar for your project.
 And make sure that your linoleum is spotlessly clean before you apply any type of bonding material.

 How Backer Board Can Help

 Backer board is a drywall-type product that can be made from a variety of moisture-proof materials, from cement to gypsum.
 Cement backer board is often recommended for this type of flooring project due to its longevity.

 Essentially, when you install backer board, you’re simply putting down another layer to have a better surface to tile over your linoleum.
 The backer board must be on the same plane and plumb with the wall to be laid correctly.
 It can be cut with a circular saw, but is better scored with a sharp tool and snapped, to create less mess and dust.
 Once the backer board is secured, apply your mortar and tiles as in any tiling project.